JasonPekos/Math1MP3/menu2.md

     return 3*x**2 -2*x +6*np.cos(2*x - 2)
 ```

 The question asks for these both, and so the assumption is that it wants an analytic solution to the derivative.
 We will also extend the question, and explore the case where the derivative is not computed analytically, and so not required as a function argument.
+The solution for Newton's method follows:

 ```python
 import numpy as np